Differing Levels of Art Therapy Education in Canada

 Finding the right level of art therapy education for you really depends on the type of work you want to do when you graduate.

-If you already have a Master’s degree in another subject (i.e., counselling, social work, psychology, etc.), you might want to add the art therapy knowledge and skills through either of our diploma program streams (AD program or 18-month diploma streams), rather than completing a second Master’s degree.
+If you already have a Master’s degree in another subject (i.e., counselling, social work, psychology, etc.), you might want to add the art therapy knowledge and skills through either of our diploma program streams (Advanced Diploma program or 15-Month Diploma streams), rather than completing a second Master’s degree.
 A VATI diploma allows graduates to call themselves art therapists and practice under that title.
 VATI graduates with a Master’s degree could potentially also register with counselling organizations such as the BCACC, CCPA, CRPO, etc., and then be eligible to be funded by clients’ extended health benefits.
 Ontario is currently one of the exceptions provincially, as graduates of VATI who do not have a Master’s degree can apply to the CRPO to eventually become a registered psychotherapist.

 Starting with an art therapy diploma program (offered for less time and money than a full Master’s degree) has the advantage of teaching skills and creating experiences (with 700 hours of clinical placements) in the field that are invaluable when applying to a Master’s degree program.
 Some diploma students at the BA level do find work directly in the field without a Master’s degree, and/or operate very successful art therapy private practices.
 Please note, that with a BA degree, VATI Diploma graduates are also eligible to register with the CRPO in Ontario.
 We are a recognized program with the CRPO, which means that if you are applying for registration, you do not need to provide detailed information about your education and training, thus simplifying the application process.